Financial Aid Programs

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-This federal SEOG is designed for undergraduate students of exceptional
+The Federal SEOG is designed for undergraduate students of exceptional financial

-financial need who without the grant would be unable to continue their
+need who without the grant would be unable to continue their education.
+Students

-education.
-Students with Pell Grants and zero Expected Family Contribution
+with Pell Grants and zero Expected Family Contribution (EFC) are eligible.
+Due

 To qualify for Cal Grants, a student must be a California resident, meet the basic requirements for federal aid,